-I think we offer a very strong, excellent line of cardiac services to the population in this area without them having to travel far.
+I think we have a very strong, excellent line of cardiac services for the population in this area, and they don’t have to travel far.
 They don’t have to go to Center City to get excellent care.

 Perspectives: What is one of the most rewarding aspects of being a doctor?

 Dr. Copeland: What makes me feel good at the end of the day is feeling like I’ve made a positive impact on the health of my patient and seeing that my intervention or my advice was able to allow a patient to live a longer, more fulfilling life than they would have probably otherwise.
 In the situations where I know I’ve made an impact, that’s the most rewarding to me.
 I also find it very rewarding to teach and to feel like I’ve helped shape a good class of future physicians.